PhDMeiwp/Steel.Dwass.test/README.md

 R code source coming from http://aoki2.si.gunma-u.ac.jp/R/Steel-Dwass.html

-## Installing Steel.Dwass.test in R
+## Installing Steel.Dwass.test package in R

 You can install directly from GitHub if you have the devtools package installed: